erikpt/UniversalHealthAccessAct/Bill_Text.md

 (a) **Eligibility.** Every U.S. citizen, legal resident, and visitor shall be eligible for essential services under the HTF.
 (b) **Hybrid System.**
    1. The HTF shall serve as the primary payer for essential services, replacing private insurance for these services.
-   2. Private insurers may offer supplemental coverage for non-essential services (e.g., elective cosmetic procedures) not covered by the HTF, but may not duplicate or deny HTF-covered services.
+   2. Private insurers may offer supplemental coverage for non-essential services (e.g., elective cosmetic procedures) not covered by the HTF, but may not deny HTF-covered services.
    3. Employers and individuals may transition from existing plans over a 5-year phase-in period, with tax credits for low-income participants.
    4. Existing federal programs (VA, TRICARE, and Indian Health Service) remain unchanged and operate in parallel, with optional integration for beneficiaries.